Key takeaways

 Drugs that cause bradycardia (slow heart rate)

-Beta-blockers like metoprolol slow the heart rate, so if metoprolol is combined with another drug that slows the heart rate, there is an increased risk of bradycardia.
-If the combination cannot be avoided, the patient will be closely monitored.
+Beta blockers like metoprolol slow the heart rate, so if metoprolol is combined with another drug that slows the heart rate, there is an increased risk of bradycardia.
+The patient will be closely monitored if the combination cannot be avoided.
 Examples of drugs that cause bradycardia include:

 Alpha-adrenergic blockers

-Alpha-blockers lower blood pressure, and the effect may be potentiated by beta-blockers like metoprolol.
-If you take an alpha-blocker, consult your healthcare provider for medical advice.
+Alpha blockers lower blood pressure, and beta blockers like metoprolol may potentiate the effect.
+If you take an alpha blocker, consult your healthcare provider for medical advice.

 Over-the-counter cough, cold, and flu medicines

-Many over-the-counter cough, cold, or flu medications contain multiple ingredients that can interfere with heart or blood pressure conditions—in addition to interfering with your medication.
-If you need to take an OTC medication, ask your doctor or pharmacist what the safest options are based on your medical conditions.
-Some examples of medications that may interact with your condition or medication include:
+Many over-the-counter (OTC) cough, cold, or flu medications contain multiple ingredients that can interfere with heart or blood pressure conditions and interfere with your medication.
+If you need to take an OTC medication, ask your doctor or pharmacist about the safest options based on your medical conditions.
+Some examples of drugs that may interact with your condition or medication include:

-• Decongestants such as pseudoephedrine or phenylephrine can increase blood pressure and/or decrease the effect of metoprolol
+- Decongestants such as pseudoephedrine or phenylephrine, which can increase blood pressure and/or decrease the effect of metoprolol

-• Antihistamines like Benadryl (diphenhydramine) can increase the risk of metoprolol adverse effects, including low blood pressure and slow heart rate
+- Antihistamines like Benadryl (diphenhydramine), which can increase the risk of metoprolol adverse effects, including low blood pressure and slow heart rate

 EpiPen (epinephrine)

 Epinephrine is a life-saving medicine used for severe allergic reactions.
 Metoprolol should be used with caution in people who have a history of anaphylactic reactions.
 These individuals may have more severe reactions to allergens while taking metoprolol—and may also be unresponsive to the usual doses of epinephrine used to treat the allergic reaction.
-If you have a history of allergic reactions, ask your doctor for medical advice.
+Ask your doctor for medical advice if you have a history of allergic reactions.

 Other metoprolol interactions

 In addition to drug-drug interactions, it’s always important to know if your medication interacts with certain foods, drinks, or medical conditions.
-While metoprolol does not have any notable food interactions, it is recommended to be taken with or just after a meal.
+While metoprolol has no notable food interactions, it is recommended to be taken with or just after a meal.
 Here are some other interactions and warnings to be aware of.

 Metoprolol and alcohol